 Interruption of status is not available for current enrolled courses.
-Student requiring additional time for current courses must follow the policies for extension of time and incompletes.
+Student requiring additional time for current courses must follow the policies for incompletes.

-CONTINUANCE OF PROJECT/DISSERTATION FEE
+CONTINUANCE OF PROJECT/DISSERTATION INCOMPLETE FEE

 For students who do not complete their program within 5 years and are permitted to continue, the student will be charged annually a Continuance of Project/Dissertation Fee equivalent to the current DMin one-hour tuition charge.
+Secondly, if the student is in the dissertation stage, his or her time can be extended until he completes the dissertation.
+This